dvdh1961/ADAMP/README.md

 ![Logo](https://github.com/dvdh1961/ADAMP/blob/main/scrcpp/ADAMP_C1.gif)

 Version 0.3.11.25 x86_64 Windows & Linux
-- LICENSE changed to PolyForm Noncommercial License 1.0.0 (because some software issues with licensing rules)
+- Open source LICENSE removed (because some software issues with licensing rules) software is free to use for personal, educational, and non-profit purposes.
+  All C++ code is 100% authored by me and is permitted for use for all purposes.
 - Added USB joystick support (Add usb joystick to computer before opening emulator)
 - Added resizing application to any format
 - Added switch bezels on/off